 Made as a television movie in 1987, you will find yourself checking your sanity every time Joe speaks a word.
 Scenes perfectly manifest his tenacity to be second to no one.
 From a nerd debater in high school to a splendid brain washer founding the BBC.
 This definitely is a movie that triggers Morality Check of a closer’s sales persistence.
 When does persistence decoy a sinful greediness?
-Lot of closing skills to learn, I had a long list while watching.
-Did he really killed for an immense wealth?
+Lot of closing skills to learn.
+I had a long list while watching.
+Did he really kill for an immense wealth?
 As to my verdict?
 Well, there are no absolutes.
 There are no black and no white.
 Just shades.Watch it Now.

 “You won power over a person through the knowledge of two things, Joe explained: One was what they wanted, the other was what they feared.”

 1. Door to Door (2002), played by William H. Macy